-AnaphylmTM (epinephrine) Sublingual Film - the first and only non-device based, orally delivered epinephrine product candidate that has shown clinical results comparable to auto-injectors (such as EpiPen® and Auvi-Q®) for the emergency treatment of allergic reactions, including anaphylaxis.
-Epinephrine is the standard of care in the treatment of anaphylaxis and is currently administered via intramuscular injection (IM) including auto-injectors, such as EpiPen and Auvi-Q, which require patients or their caregivers to inject epinephrine into the patient's thigh during an emergency allergic reaction.
-As a result of this route of administration, many patients and their caregivers are reluctant to use currently available products.
+• AnaphylmTM (epinephrine) Sublingual Film - the first and only non-device based, orally delivered epinephrine product candidate that has shown clinical results comparable to auto-injectors (such as EpiPen® and Auvi-Q®) for the emergency treatment of allergic reactions, including anaphylaxis.
+Epinephrine is the standard of care in the treatment of anaphylaxis and is typically administered via intranuscular injection (IM) including auto-injectors, such as EpiPen and Auvi-Q, which require patients or their caregivers to inject epinephrine into the patient's thigh during an emergency allergic reaction.
+As a result of this route of administration, many patients and their caregivers are reluctant to use injectable products.
+In August 2024, a nasal spray device was approved by the FDA for the treatment of severe allergic reactions including anaphylaxis.
 However, Anaphylm would, if approved by the FDA, allow a patient to simply place a dissolvable strip, approximately the size and weight of a postage stamp, under the tongue, providing an appropriate medication where it is needed, when it is needed and in a form preferred by patients.